daurnimator/lua-http/index.md

 ## http.server

-*http.server* objects are used to encapulate the accept() and dispatch of http clients.
-Each client request triggers `onstream` which is called from an independant cqueue, providing an independant process for each request. `onstream` can also be used for testing and upgrading a request, with HTTP 1.1 to WebSockets being the notible example.
+*http.server* objects are used to encapsulate the accept() and dispatch of http clients.
+Each client request triggers `onstream` which is called from an independent cqueue, providing an independent process for each request. `onstream` can also be used for testing and upgrading a request, with HTTP 1.1 to WebSockets being the notable example.

 For examples of how to use the server library, please see the [examples directory](https://github.com/daurnimator/lua-http/tree/master/examples) in the source tree.